AnujPancholi/fullstackopen2020-part4/README.md

 Also, although it was not a requirement (I found this out later), the tests that all these changes break have been fixed with some trickery.
 Test coverage is not ideal though, as I haven't added more tests to cover some scenarios that these changes have introduced (for example, no valid token sent in blogs POST).

+## Exercise 4.20

+I have done this inadvertently already, but a modified version - instead of putting the token in `req.token`, I have decoded it in the middleware and put the resulting user info in `req.user`, so I am considering this done.

 ---